afragen/git-updater/README.md

 ### Plugins

-There must be a `GitHub Theme URI` declaration in the plugin's header.
+There must be a `GitHub Plugin URI` declaration in the plugin's header.

 ~~~php
 /*